 Tactics include seating a child away from external distracters, such as doors, windows, or other areas with high traffic.
 This also may include seating a child with ADHD near the teacher's desk, near the front of the class, or, on the other hand, in the back of the room.
 The goal with the seating arrangements is to minimize potential distractions, so the specific location may vary based on each child's personality and behavior.

 Continuing, Karras and Hanke support that for children struggling with ADHD, assigning kids only one task at a time often helps them focus better.
 Also, teachers can provide greater support if they give children both written and oral instructions on tasks and assignments, and they should be sure that class rules are clearly posted as well.
-Paired with this, teachers may also need to provide children with extra time on work or tests, and allow students to take copies of materials from class home for further practice.
+Paired with this, teachers may also need to provide children with extra time on work or tests and allow students to make copies of materials from class home for further practice.

-- Parent Teacher Communication
+- Parent-Teacher Communication

 Karras and Hanke emphasize the importance of establishing open and honest communication with their child's teacher—especially in cases of students with special needs: "It's also crucial that you and your child's teacher communicate about what's working and what isn't.
 You can help each other greatly by simply e-mailing each other daily or keeping a log of your child's behavior that he can carry back and forth between home and school."